JFLarvoire/SysToolsLib/C/README.md

     - Options "C++/CLI support" and "Standard Library modules" (In the list at the right of the installation wizard)

 2. Optional.
 Install the other compilers and SDKs for DOS and Windows that some tools depend on.
 See details further down.
-   Note: Most tools will build correctly without them, with just some features missing.
+   Note: All tools will build correctly without these optional compilers and SDKs, with just some features missing.

 3. Download the whole SysToolsLib C folder contents into a %WORKDIR% directory.